-Chia seeds are an amazing base for pudding because they swell when combined with liquid.
+Chia seeds are an amazing base for pudding because they swell when hydrated.
 Combine chia seeds with almond milk, cashew milk, or coconut milk for a naturally creamy, healthy pudding you can flavor in so many different ways.

 After chilling for a few hours, the chia seeds absorb the almond milk and transform into a deliciously thick pudding that is light and refreshing but also packed with protein and fiber.
 The dates soften even more when chilled in the pudding.